dotnet/msbuild/documentation/design/interactive-package-references.md

  ![vs context menu proposal](sourcing-vs-context.png)
  * **SDK - No dependency** - the initial version would be delivered as standalone (optional) dotnet tool
  * **Roslyn - Consultation and engineering** - ideally packing and exporting the [BuildValidator](https://github.com/dotnet/roslyn/tree/main/src/Tools/BuildValidator) and mainly [Rebuild](https://github.com/dotnet/roslyn/tree/main/src/Compilers/Core/Rebuild).
 MSBuild team should fund this effort
  * **MSBuild - Likely no dependency** - There migh need to be some support for allowing storing info about link between original PackageReference and injected ProjectReference - however current MSBuild constructs should suffice here.
+There might be some work needed to bring `PackageReference` and `ProjectReference` functionaly closer together (as outlined [above](#converting-packagereference-to-projectreference))

  There can be possible leverage of the work by other teams:
  * Nuget - [NugetPackageExplorrer](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer) - as it currently heavily uses custom code to extract information from PE/Pdb metadata.